ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 | Default Pool | 1:20 | 1.
 No charge at SPP level \n 2.
 VM cores charged at EC (capped or uncapped) \n 3.
 Existing behavior – no change |
 {: caption="Table 12.
 Shared processor pool in rivate cloud" caption-side="top"}

-For more information about calculating the pricing for OS licensisng in SPP, see [How to calculate the pricing for OS licensing in SPP](#cal-OSlic).
+For more information about calculating the pricing for OS licensisng in the uncapped SPP, see [How to calculate the pricing for OS licensing in SPP](#cal-OSlic).

 <!-- Q2 -->